Py-Contributors/AlgorithmsAndDataStructure/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My file is in proper folder
 - [ ] I am following clean code and Documentation.My code is well linted and I am using flake8 standard for python
 - [ ] I have added title and what program will do first in the file

+## acknowledgment
+- [x] I have tested the script and distributed it under an MIT license.

 ### README - [How to Contribute](https://github.com/Py-Contributors/AlgorithmsAndDataStructure/blob/master/CONTRIBUTING.md)